July 8, 2022

 During our visit, we noted that the project is progressing well on the ground, with all civil works, including the clearing of the land, fencing of the plant area, and installation of panel mount frames completed on two sites.
 The equipment, such as panels, batteries, and prefabricated board for the battery house, was in the process of being transported to the site on horseback or by people carrying them.
 The project officially started in July 2021 and, despite setbacks due to the pandemic, is expected to be completed by August 2022.

 “With the current solar plant, we can use rice cookers and curry cookers and even utilize electric heaters.
-As we don’t have to collect firewood for heating and cooking; this will also reduce the cutting of trees from the forest.
-This will indeed make a huge difference to improve our overall livelihoods.”
+As we don’t have to collect firewood for heating and cooking, this will also reduce the cutting of trees from the forest.
+This will indeed make a huge difference in improving our overall livelihoods.”

 Special Education Program in Mongar

 Following our hike to Aja Ney, the team also stopped to visit a local school in Mongar with a special education program.